ITINERARIES Mt. Takao—A Mountain of Surprises A short day-trip from Tokyo, Mt. Takao is an oasis of nature and culture

 Trail No. 1 brings you to Tako-sugi, or the octopus cedar, a giant tree whose roots shoot out above the ground like an octopus.

 Further along the trail is Yakuoin, a Buddhist temple founded in 744.
-Yakuoin is devoted to the long-nosed Tengu, a goblin who lives around sacred mountains and is tasked with keeping away evildoers.
+The Tengu of Yakunoin are guardian deities who protect and follow the principal object of worship at the temple, Izuna Daigongen.
+They bring good luck and ward off evil.
 The summit of Mt.
 Takao, with its clear views of distant Mt.
 Fuji, is a short walk from the temple.

 Visit Takao 599 at the bottom of the mountain to learn more about Mt.
 Takao's historical and cultural significance.
 The museum also showcases the many plants and animals native to Mt.
 Takao.

-A soak in Gokurakuyu Onsen, next to Takaosanguchi Station, is the perfect end to a day of hiking.
+A soak in Keio Takaosan Onsen Gokurakuyu next to Takaosanguchi Station, is the perfect end to a day of hiking.
 The spa has indoor and outdoor baths, massage services and a restaurant.